 A. Board Candidacy requirements are delineated in Article VI.

-B. Board Certified Clinical Nutritionist as established by the Board in Article VII.
+B. Board Certified Clinical Nutritionist as established by the CBCN in Article VII.

-C. Diplomate of the Chiropractic Board of Clinical Nutrition.
+C. Diplomate of the Chiropractic Board of Clinical Nutrition (DCBCN).

-a.
-A Diplomate of the Chiropractic Board of Clinical Nutrition shall be referred to as a Board Certified Clinical Nutritionist or Diplomate of the Chiropractic Board of Clinical Nutrition.
+2. A Diplomate of the Chiropractic Board of Clinical Nutrition shall be referred to as a Board-Certified Clinical Nutritionist or Diplomate of the Chiropractic Board of Clinical Nutrition.
 He/she may use the Board acronym DCBCN.

 ARTICLE X: RECERTIFICATION PROGRAM

-A. The Board shall implement a program for recertification of all diplomates.
+A. The Executive Committee shall implement a program for recertification of all diplomates.

-B. The Board shall demonstrate that the recertification program is designed to enhance the continued competence of the individual.
+B. The Executive Committee shall demonstrate that the recertification program is designed to enhance the continued competence of the individual.

-C. In order to assure the public that diplomates certified by the CBCN enhance their continued competency, the recertification program will be yearly.
+C. To assure the public that diplomates certified by the CBCN enhance their continued competency, the recertification program will be yearly.

 D. The yearly public listing of Diplomates will clearly indicate the Initial Certification date and Recertification Dates.

-E. The Board shall supply the Federation of Chiropractic Licensing Boards with the yearly public listing of Board Certified Nutritionists.
+E. The Executive Committee shall supply the Federation of Chiropractic Licensing Boards with the yearly public listing of all CBCN certificants.

-F. The Board shall supply the American Chiropractic Association with the yearly public listing of Board Certified Nutritionists.
+F. The Executive Committee shall supply the American Chiropractic Association with the yearly public listing of all CBCN certificants.

-5. Diplomates who have not complied with yearly recertification requirements because of illness or extenuating circumstances may appeal to the Board for consideration of their status.
-Such individuals will have to comply with the yearly recertification requirements without examination if approved by the board.
+4. Diplomates who have not complied with yearly recertification requirements because of illness or extenuating circumstances may appeal to the Executive Committee for consideration of their status.

 ARTICLE XI DISPOSITION OF COMPLAINTS

-A. If a complaint or dispute arises questioning a Board action, or a complaint arises concerning a Diplomate certified by the Board, the following actions are to take place.
+If a complaint or dispute arises questioning a Board action, or a complaint arises concerning a Diplomate certified by the CBCN, the following actions are to take place.

 1. Administrative adjudication of a complaint/dispute.

 a.
-The complainant shall specifically state the complaint in writing and submit this document to the Board Secretary for response by the Board.
+The complainant shall specifically state the complaint in writing and submit this document to the Executive Committee Secretary for response by the Executive Committee.

 b.
-The Board shall respond within thirty (30) days to the submitted complaint.
+The Executive Committee shall respond within thirty (30) days to the submitted complaint.

 c.
-The complainant shall then have thirty (30) days to respond to the report of the Board and submit additional information supportive of his complaint.
+The complainant shall then have thirty (30) days to respond to the report of the Executive Committee and submit additional information supportive of the complaint.

 d.
-The Board shall then have thirty (30) days to respond to the complaint and additional information being submitted.
+The Executive Committee shall then have thirty (30) days to respond to the additional information submitted with its findings and decision.

 e.
-The complainant shall then have thirty (30) days to request an Appeal for a Full Review Board.
+If not satisfied with the findings, the complainant shall then have thirty (30) days to request an Appeal for a Full Review Board.

 2. Appeal to a full Review Board

 a.
 Formation.
-If the administrative adjudication is unsuccessful and the complainant requests it in writing, then a Review Board shall be formed consisting of a Diplomate of the Chiropractic Board of Clinical Nutrition in good standing who is not a member of the Board; an individual who is either an attorney or trained in law, such as an arbitrator or hearing officer, designated by the Board, an individual designated by the complainant.
+If the administrative adjudication is unsuccessful and the complainant requests it in writing, then a Review Board shall be formed consisting of a Diplomate of the Chiropractic Board of Clinical Nutrition in good standing who is not a member of the Executive Committee; an individual who is either an attorney or trained in law, such as an arbitrator or hearing officer, designated by the Executive Committee, and an individual designated by the complainant.

 b.
 Procedure.
-The Chair of the Review Board shall be the person designated by the Board.
+The Chair of the Review Board shall be the person designated by the Board Executive Committee.
 The Review Board shall remain neutral and shall act as a judicial tribunal to hear the dispute.
-The Review Board shall set a date for a hearing and conduct a hearing at which time the Board shall make a presentation concerning the dispute and the complainant or representative thereof shall make a presentation concerning the dispute.
-Witnesses, testimony and other evidence shall be presented to the Review Board for its consideration.
+The Review Board shall set a date for a hearing and conduct a hearing at which time the Executive Committee shall make a presentation concerning the dispute and the complainant or representative thereof shall make a presentation concerning the dispute.
+Witnesses, testimony, and other evidence shall be presented to the Review Board for its consideration.
 The Review Board shall make a finding of facts and conclusions binding all parties, within sixty (60) days of the hearing.